Hughie Gallacher

 Hugh Kilpatrick Gallacher (2 February 1903 – 11 June 1957) was a Scottish football player in the 1920s and 1930s.
-In 624 senior games, Gallacher scored 463 goals, playing senior league football for Airdrieonians, Newcastle United, Chelsea, Derby County, Notts County, Grimsby Town and Gateshead.
+In 597 senior club games, Gallacher scored 419 goals, playing league football for Airdrieonians, Newcastle United, Chelsea, Derby County, Notts County, Grimsby Town and Gateshead.
 Prior to this he also played and scored for then non-league Queen of the South.

 He is one of the Scotland national football team's most prolific goalscorers with 24 goals from his 20 internationals, a strike rate of more than a goal a game.
 Gallacher was one of the Wembley Wizards who beat England 5–1 at Wembley Stadium in 1928.

 Early and personal life

 Gallacher was born in Bellshill, Lanarkshire in 1903.
 He started "biffing a twopenny ball" almost as soon as he could walk.
 He began a long friendship with Alex James when both were students at Bellshill Academy.

 His Irish father had moved to Scotland in search of work in the vast coal mining areas the country had to offer.
 He soon settled and married a local woman, raising a family with a strict Protestant upbringing.
 This didn't stop the diminutive Gallacher son from having Catholic friends.

 He had been down the Hattonrig Pit at the age of 15, working 10-hour shifts.
 Aged 16, he left Lanarkshire junior league side Tannochside Athletic to join Hattonrigg Thistle.
 However fate played a part in his next move up the football ladder.
 As a spectator he attended to watch Bellshill Athletic (who had previously rejected Gallacher and James for being too small) playing St Mirren Juniors.
 Bellshill were a man short and Gallacher was asked to play.
 After hitting his side's goal in the 1–1 draw, he was asked to join the club.

 He was barely 17 when he met and married Annie McIlvaney, a girl who worked at the pit where he worked as a miner.
 The marriage broke up within a few years, although Annie refused to grant Hughie a divorce.
 Their dispute generated large legal fees, which contributed to his bankruptcy.

-During his early life Hughie had two children; Hughie (Jr), who died before his first birthday, and Jackie Gallacher, who scored prolifically for Celtic in the 1940s.
+During his early life Hughie had three children; Hughie (Jr), who died before his first birthday, Catherine (both to Annie McIllvaney) and Jackie Gallacher, who scored prolifically for Celtic in the 1940s.

 Soon after he moved to Newcastle in 1925, Hughie met and fell in love with Hannah Anderson, a 17-year-old daughter of the landlord of one of his favourite pubs.
 They married soon after he divorced from Annie, and they had three sons.